 - (1) (B001) Prior to release of the Construction Certificate, approval pursuant to Section 68 of the Local Government Act, 1993 to carry out water supply, stormwater and sewerage works is to be obtained from Port Macquarie-Hastings Council.
-The following is to be clearly illustrated on the site plan to accompany the application for Section 68 approval: - · Position and depth of the sewer (including junction) - Stormwater drainage termination point - Easements - Water main - Proposed water meter location - (2) (B003) Submission to the Principal Certifying Authority prior to the issue of a Construction Certificate or Subdivision Works Certificate detailed design plans for the following works associated with the developments.
+The following is to be clearly illustrated on the site plan to accompany the application for Section 68 approval: - Position and depth of the sewer (including junction) - Stormwater drainage termination point - Easements - Water main - Proposed water meter location - (2) (B003) Submission to the Principal Certifying Authority prior to the issue of a Construction Certificate or Subdivision Works Certificate detailed design plans for the following works associated with the developments.
 Public infrastructure works shall be constructed in accordance with Port Macquarie-Hastings Council's current AUSPEC specifications and design plans are to be accompanied by AUSPEC DQS: - 1.
 Road works along the frontage of the development. - 2.
-Earthworks. - Parking areas including; driveways and access aisles, parking bays & turning areas in accordance with AS2890. - 4.
+Earthworks. - 3.
+Parking areas including; driveways and access aisles, parking bays & turning areas in accordance with AS2890. - 4.
 Sewerage reticulation.
 Due to the scale of the development and the increased load on sewer infrastructure, it is necessary to discharge all sewage to a new or existing manhole.
-Any abandoned sewer junctions are to be capped off at Council's sewer main and Council notified to carry out an inspection prior to backfilling of this work.
+Any abandoned sewer junctions are to be capped off at Council's sewer main and Council notified to carry out an inspection prior to backfilling of this work. - 5.
+Water supply.
+Each individual unit shall be individually metered with the meters either located at an easily accessible location unless the water supply to the whole site is metered with a single larger meter with private meters at each unit.
+Final water service sizing will need to be determined by a hydraulic consultant to suit the development, as well as fire service and backflow protection requirements in accordance with AS3500.
+Plans shall include hydraulic plans for internal water supply services and associated works in accordance with AS 3500, Plumbing Code of Australia and Port Macquarie-Hastings Council Policies. - 6.
+Retaining walls.